tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

 ### Drawing a Complex Shape Using a Path ###

 You use paths to create complex shapes that combine straight and/or curved lines.
 If you've used some vector graphics editor---like Adobe Illustrator or Inkscape---then you can think of the [`<path>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path) tag as your SVG equivalent of a *pen* or *Bézier curve* tool.
-In fact, if you draw any complex shapes using those applications, the SVG files you export describes those shapes using `<path>` tags.
+In fact, those applications use `<path>` tags to describe complex shapes when you export to SVG.

 Add this code to the end of your SVG to draw a cup using a `<path>` tag: